BoltzExchange/boltz-backend/docs/bolt12.md

----
-description: >-
+# ✨ BOLT12

 Information about swaps with the new BOLT12 standard and some accompanying tips & tricks for how to handle BOLT12 offers.
----

-# ✨ BOLT12

 ## Swapping to BOLT12 invoices